fl-sean03/MolSAIC/src/docs/api/packmol.md

 PackmolTool(executable_path=None, workspace_manager=None, timeout=None)
 ```

 - `executable_path` (str, optional): Path to the Packmol executable.
-If None, will search PATH or use the value specified in environment variable `MOLTOOLS_PACKMOL_PATH`.
+If None, will search PATH or use the value specified in environment variable `MOLSAIC_PACKMOL_PATH`.
 - `workspace_manager` (WorkspaceManager, optional): Workspace manager to use.
 If None, a new one will be created.
 - `timeout` (int, optional): Default timeout for tool execution in seconds.